mlokanat/starter-hugo-academic/content/publication/influence-of-surfactant-on-electrowetting-induced-surface-electrocoalescence-of-water-droplets-in-hydrocarbon-media/index.md

   Strong coalescence (no surfactant) corresponds to &delta;/&alpha; < 10 droplets/mm<sup>2</sup>, with
   best-case &delta;/&alpha; = 1.6 droplets/mm<sup>2</sup>, with no droplets < 20 &mu;m diameter and
-  electrocoalesced droplets as large as 750 &mu;mm.
+  electrocoalesced droplets as large as 750 &mu;m.
 With surfactant, electrocoalescence weakens; the parameter space for strong electrocoalescence progressively reduces with concentration.
 Nonetheless, electrocoalescence at all concentrations results in substantial radius enhancement (after/before